WhiskerWeirdo/BanterBrain-Buddy/README.md

  - Log file not being created, added extra notification and testing https://github.com/WhiskerWeirdo/BanterBrain-Buddy/issues/58

 ### RELEASE V0.1.6 BETA
-Thank you @max aka Dadflaps#1337 for your bug reports and feedback
+Thank you max aka Dadflaps#1337 for your bug reports and feedback

 fixed:
 - Save dialog when you edit the default persona should not popup now all the time